 One can say that the use of this theory makes the valuation of financial securities more accurate and comprehensive.
 This is so because more information goes in to arrive at the valuation.
 At the same time, the use of this theory makes the valuation process complicated as well.
 Analysts have to integrate much more information into the valuation model to arrive at the security’s price.

 Sources of Information

-In the current world, an analyst has several legal sources available at their disposal to collect information from.
+Analyst has several legal sources available at their disposal to collect information in the current world.
 Some of these sources are:

 - Using reports of other analysts or industry experts.

 - Information available on social platforms, such as LinkedIn, Glassdoor, etc.

 - Insight from the company’s employees and management.